-Cinco de Mayo is on a Saturday this year and we are setting the stage for a ‘food fun’ weekend for you and your kids.
+It's Cinco de Mayo this weekend, and we are setting the stage for a ‘food fun’ weekend for you and your kids.
 Give these kid-friendly festive treats a try this week!

 Avocado Dip: This avocado dip is my family recipe, and it came about when we were living overseas and didn’t have access to cilantro or jalapenos.
 It became a family favorite in our home because it is so creamy, inexpensive and easy to make!
 I use this yummy dip recipe with the picky eaters I work with in feeding therapy as their ‘first step’ to eating and enjoying guacamole filled with healthy veggies (onions, garlic), herbs (cilantro) and fruit (avocado, tomatoes).
 Yum!